jankryh/DJI_dlog_converter/README.md

 This tool processes video files.
 Always keep backups of your original footage.
 Test with sample files before batch processing important content.

+## 🌍 Language & Internationalization

+The script interface is fully in English, making it accessible to users worldwide.
+All status messages, error messages, and help text are provided in clear, professional English for maximum usability across different regions.

 ---

 **Happy Flying! 🚁**

-*Optimized for DJI Avata 2 pilots who demand professional video quality*
+*Optimized for DJI Avata 2 pilots worldwide who demand professional video quality*